GameDevTecnico/cubos/docs/pages/2_features/quadrados.md

 ## Embed

-The `quadrados embed` tool is used to embed files directly into an executable for use with the `EmbeddedArchive`.
+The `quadrados embed` tool is used to embed files directly into an executable for use with the @ref cubos::core::data::EmbeddedArchive.
 This is useful for example when you want to ship a game with a set of assets, but don't want to have to distribute them as separate files.
 This way, you are able to ship a single executable file.

 ### Usage

-This tool takes a file and generates a C++ source file which registers a new `EmbeddedArchive`, outputting it to the standard output.
+This tool takes a file and generates a C++ source file which registers data to be used with @ref cubos::core::data::EmbeddedArchive, outputting the code to the standard output.
 This source file can then be compiled and linked with your executable.

-If no name for the archive is specified, the name of the file will be used.
-For example, if you run `quadrados embed logo.png > logo.cpp`, the name of the archive will be `logo.png`.
+If no name is specified, the name of the file will be used.
+For example, if you run `quadrados embed logo.png > logo.cpp`, the name of the registered data will be `logo.png`.

-The resulting archive can then be mounted like this:
+The data can then be mounted like this:

 ```cpp
 #include <cubos/core/data/fs/file_system.hpp>